clean-code-craft-tcq-1/test-for-analytics-aswinmath94/README.md

 Off-the-shelf PDF converter | No           | A mock can be used to trigger PDF write.
 PDF output need not tested.
 Counting the breaches       | Yes           | This is part of the software being developed to detect if threshold value is breached.
-Detecting trends            | Yes           | This is part of the software being developed Notification utility        | Yes           | A mock can be used to trigger notification.
+Detecting trends            | Yes           | This is part of the software being developed Notification utility        | No           | A mock can be used to trigger notification.

 ### List the Test Cases